Tierran/Ironclaw2E-FoundryVTT-System/README.md

  - **Currency Value**: The new value for the given currency.
  - **Upgrade Steps**: The number of steps to upgrade the dice.
 A single "step" would upgrade the dice by one, from d4 to d6, d6 to d8, etc. Negative steps will instead downgrade the dice instead.
 The upgraded dice cap at *d12* at maximum and *d4* at minimum.
  - **Name Addition**: What to append to the name of items modified by this bonus.
 If left empty, the name will not change at all.
 Note that these should not include brackets, as that will cause Foundry's internal system to attempt to parse it as a roll modifier.
+ - **Reroll Identifier Override**: The text added here will override the default reroll identifier.
+Eg. instead of showing a Knack reroll as "Knack", it will instead be shown as whatever is in this field.
  - **Replacing Name**: The name of a gift that this gift would replace.
 If this field has something, this bonus will not be applied normally.
 Instead, when the system would apply a same type bonus from the replaced gift, it will check whether this bonus applies and use this one instead if it does apply.
 Note that the system does not support multiple potential replacements, only one replacement per type is supported.
 Also, only the top-most one of each bonus type is considered for the replacement system.

 </details>